 FreePrints Photobook has an interesting sales model.
 You get one free 5-by-7 or 6-by-6 softcover 20-page photo book per month.
-You just pay shipping, which is about $8.
+You just pay shipping, which is $7.99.
 Want more pages, a hardcover book, a larger book, or more books?
 You can certainly have those upgrades, but you'll have to pay for them.
 There are frequent sales and promo codes offering free and discounted upgrades.
 You do not have to subscribe, and there is no commitment.

 Making your photo book is fast and easy.
 Select the pre-made book within the app, or you can choose your photos, colors, patterns, themes, layout, and captions.
 FreePrints does offer its own cloud storage, but you can also pull photos from your iPhone or iPad, Facebook, Instagram, or Dropbox.
 The result is a nice quality photo book you could easily make while you're standing in line at the grocery store.

 One example I could see being the target demographic is a busy parent.
 You could start a monthly collection and document your baby's first year or other milestones in your child's life.
 As I said in my review of FreePrints, it is made for mobile — you couldn't order from a computer if you tried.
 For anyone who needs to take care of their photo book needs on the go, FreePrints Photobooks presents a convenient and purely mobile option.